 Coverage: The coverage provided by a radionavigation system is that surface area or space volume in which the signals are adequate to permit the user to determine position to a specified level of performance.

-Performance Requirements
+Positioning Performance Requirements

-IMO resolution A.1046 (27) details the requirements on worldwide radio navigation systems considering vessels operating in the Ocean and harbour entrances, harbour approaches and coastal waters.
-The requirements are described by accuracy, integrity, availability, and continuity.
-Error!
-Reference source not found. summarizes the requirements specified in A.1046 (27), augmented by those described for comparable performance levels in A.915(22).
+IMO Resolution A.1046 (27) details the requirements on worldwide radio navigation systems considering vessels operating in ocean and harbour entrances, harbour approaches and coastal waters.
+The requirements are described by accuracy, integrity, availability, and continuity for positioning.
+Table 1 summarizes the requirements specified in A.1046 (27), augmented by those described for comparable performance levels in A.915(22).

 Table 1 Maritime requirements based on IMO Recommendations [IMO A.915(22) & A.1046 (27)]